davrot/overleaf/README.md

 * Ansible will not work as long as SE Linux is active.
 Use the cockpit localhost:9090 to disable it for duration you need it to be tured off.
 * Don't forget to configure the firewalls correctly.
 Again, use cockpit.
 * Portainer is exported to port 9443.
 You should use it for coordinating the docker chaos.

+You need to scroll though the files and change the values to your setup.

 # How make a computer ready for ansible